Twin's Difficult Birth Put A Project Designed To Reduce C-Sections To The Test

 "I did not want to have a natural birth and a C-section," she says.
 "That would be a brutal recovery."

-Instead, 30 minutes after Marino pulled Bryce out of her, Melisa is nursing Brady and talking with family members on FaceTime.
+Instead, 30 minutes after Marino pulled Bryce out of her, Melisa is nursing Brady and talking with family members via FaceTime.

 Next assessment for The Team Birth Project

-Experts who contributed to the development of the Team Birth Project are anxious to see if other hospitals can lower their rates of C-section and keep them down.
+Experts who contributed to the development of the Team Birth Project are anxious to see whether other hospitals can lower their rates of C-section and keep them down.

 "Once you get past the early adopters, how do you demonstrate the benefits for others that aren't willing to change?" asks Gene Declercq, a professor of community health sciences at Boston University School of Public Health.